-This is the best French Toast recipe and it’s so easy to make.
+This is the best classic French Toast recipe and it’s so easy to make.
 This classic breakfast recipe features sweet egg-soaked Brioche bread simply cooked in a pan and served with your favorite toppings.
 Brioche is just the best bread for the softest, tastiest French Toast and after testing three different kinds of bread, we will prove it.
 You will also read about the breads that we tested and which bread is best to use for French Toast.

 If you want to try a few more flavorful French Toast recipes, check out our Coconut Crusted and Stuffed French Toast and Cherry Cheesecake French Toast.
 This wonderful dish can also be enjoyed in a casserole style like our Lemon Cheesecake French Toast Casserole.